20 No-Code Businesses You Can Launch in 2 Weeks

 Do you want to share and monetise passively loads of expert knowledge you have locked up inside your brain?

-Then, a self-paced course is your best ideal business venture.
-Start using Gumroad, then upload all course material behind a paywall and set up a membership, charging different prices based on lessons your customers want to buy.
-Other tools available are Zippy Courses, Podia, and Udemy.
+Then, a self-paced course is your ideal business venture.
+Start using Gumroad, then upload all course material behind a paywall and set up a membership, charging different prices based on the lessons your customers want to buy.
+Other tools available are Zippy, Courses, Podia, and Udemy.

 19. Social Apps

-Easily build social platforms without the technical support of web developers, designers and coders.
-Today, there are so many no code and low code platforms such as Bubble, DrapCode, Webflow, etc. to help you build social platforms without coding.
+Easily build social platforms without the technical support of web developers, designers, and coders.
+Today, there are many no-code and low-code platforms, such as Bubble, DrapCode, and Webflow, to help you build social platforms without coding.

 20. Swag Stores

 Complement your established brand using swag offerings.
-Integrate Shopify to act as the 'store' for your customers, and Printful lets you choose items you want to sell in extensive inventories, design your swag, then list items you have in your store.
-Sit back and relax as Printful does all the work as you wait to get paid.
+Integrate Shopify to act as the 'store' for your customers, and Printful lets you choose items you want to sell from extensive inventories, design your swag, and list the items you have in your store.
+Sit back and relax while Printful does all the work, and you wait to get paid.

-Remember, these are just some of the most common business ventures that can be started using no code tools.
-You can of course use your imagination and start a unique business using no code tools and platforms; who knows what the future holds for you as your business expands, profit increases and eventually it becomes a unicorn.
+Remember, these are just some of the most common business ventures you can start with no-code tools.
+You can, of course, use your imagination and start a unique business using no-code tools and platforms; who knows what the future holds for you as your business expands, profit increases, and eventually it becomes a unicorn.
 So, explore new opportunities using no code and make things happen without coding.

 Best No-Code Development Tools & Platforms to Launch a Startup